Pranav25-06/project2/Demo2/readme.md

 # New Projects
 This project was created
-by Pranav Gore from pal
+by Pranav Gore from pal.